An expert’s guide to the perfect day trip to Toledo, Spain the enchanting (previous) capital city.

 Stop 1: Mirador Del Valle

 Mirador Del Valle is the most iconic viewpoint of Toledo and was even painted by famous artist El Greco.
 This is definitely worth the stop.
-Though it is on the opposite side of the city from the train station, it’s totally worth the venture.
+Though it is on the opposite side of the city from the train station, it’s worth the venture.
 If you are feeling ambitious you can hike up here as well.
 If you want to see the views without walking uphill in 100-degree heat, I recommend getting a taxi.

 Most of the drivers speak little to no English.
 Here is what I say to the drivers.
 Dos Paradas (two stops) El Mirador Del Valle y el Puente de San Martin (St. Martin Bridge).